Harira

-Harira (الحريرة al-ḥarīra) is a traditional North African soup prepared in Morocco and Algeria, with many variations.
+Harira (الحريرة) is a traditional North African soup prepared in Morocco, Tunisia, Algeria, Libya and of Andalusian and Amazigh North African origin, with many variations, the best-known being Moroccan harira.
 Harira is popular as a starter, and is also eaten on its own as a light snack.
 It is mostly served during Ramadan, although it can be made throughout the year.

-It is also part of wider Maghrebi cuisine, where lemon juice and egg are added.
+It is also part of a wider Maghrebi cuisine, where lemon juice and egg are added.